cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

            T06,T18 = "B => C => X"
            # duplicate prerequisite: B => C already defined at T06, T18

-This does not affect scheduling, but for the sake of clarity and brevity the graph should be written like this:
+This graph can be written more concisely, with the same result, like this:

 .. code-block:: cylc